amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/01_environment/future.30.md

 Therefore, the delivery of physical goods will drop further for producers as goods deliveries will be entirely automated and, likely, even faster than they are now.

 Currently, one of our biggest problems in our supply chains is storage.
 Warehouses are owned by individual suppliers and not even full.
 Trucks are 60% full.
-The energy internet will optimize this and ensure no space is wasted.
+The logistics internet will optimize this and ensure no space is wasted.
+This is going to take a mental leap, but blockchain technology allows that warehouse space to own it's self.
+As products are tracked by blockchain's token, filling up one of those spaces, becomes as easy as sending a payment.

 ###Material Internet